oguznsari/smallWebProjects/README.md

 * Source: LinkedIn Learning
 * Course: JavaScript Essential Training (2017)
 * Developer: Morten Rand-Henriksen

-todos:
+  To do:
-- calculate -> words per minute
+  a. calculate -> words per minute
-- count -> number of errors
+  b. count -> number of errors
-- add array of different texts so your text changes
+  c. add array of different texts so your text changes
-- add highscore board or valuation board.
+  d. add highscore board or valuation board.